cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

 **Structure:**

 Each element has a key and a value.
 When you create your own JSON element please use a unique key.
 The value is a JSON object, please see explanations below.
+The element's key should be equal to `TableID`.

 * **TableID** *(string)*
     Table id, can be the same as main element key, should be unique.